kubeflow/blog/_posts/2025-09-06-kubeflow-and-gsoc2025.md

 Google Summer of Code (GSoC) 2025 has been an exciting journey for the Kubeflow community!
 We are very grateful for Google and the open source community for their commitment, dedication and efforts.🎉
 This year, 9 contributors from around the world collaborated with mentors to improve different parts of the Kubeflow ecosystem — from infrastructure and CI/CD, to notebooks, ML workflows, and beyond.

-In this blog, we’re highlighting all the projects that were part of **GSoC 2025**, their goals, the impact they’ve created, and the amazing contributors behind them.
+In this blog, we are highlighting all the projects that were part of **GSoC 2025**, their goals, the impact they’ve created, and the amazing contributors behind them.

 👉 You can explore the full list on our [GSoC 2025 page](https://www.kubeflow.org/events/gsoc-2025/).